 O’Brien began the combination trial in April of 2015 and is still in treatment.
 She comes to Dana-Farber once a week for three weeks, receiving nab-paclitaxel (chemotherapy) and atezolizumab, the immunotherapy antibody, and takes one week off.

-More than three years later, the only remnant of her cancer is a small lymph node in her armpit that shows on scans, “and it’s not clear if this has active cancer in it or not at this time,” says Tolaney.
+Now almost four years later, the only remnant of her cancer is a small lymph node in her armpit that shows on scans.

-Not everyone in the phase 1 trial she participated in has done as well, but even in this group of patients, with recurrent breast cancer, 39 percent of patients responded, and the median survival rate was nearly 15 months.
-Those encouraging results led to the phase 3 Impassion130 clinical trial of nab-paclitaxel and atezolizumab as an upfront, initial therapy in triple-negative breast cancer.
+Not everyone in the phase 1 trial she participated in has done as well, but even in this group of patients, with recurrent breast cancer, 39% of patients responded.
+Those encouraging results led to the phase 3 Impassion130 clinical trial.